 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.
 We ask ourselves, who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?”

-When we do this, we step into the place where our skills align best with what we care about most.
-We bring the most value to the world.
-We also experience the most flow and the most fun.
-And we fully express the best version of ourselves.
+And when we allow ourselves to step into the place where we align ourselves with what we care most about, we bring the most value to the world, we experience the most flow and the most fun, and we fully express the best version of ourselves.
 That, surely, is what life is for?

 You can sign up to daily posts here.